Museums and attractions

 Sunderland Museum and Winter Gardens combines a museum showing the history of the city, an art gallery, exhibition space and Winter Gardens.
 Free entry.

 Tyne & Wear Archives is part of TWAM and is the largest archives in the North East.
 They store many historical records and can assist you with your own research.
-There is a public searchroom where you can carry out your own research.
-The Archives also house the BFI Mediatheque facility which is a free film archive.
-You can also watch old TV programmes and full length films.
-No resevation required.
+There is a public search room where you can carry out your own research.
 Free entry.

 The Victoria Tunnel runs beneath the city from the Town Moor down to the Tyne.
 It was built in 1842 to transport coal from Leazes Main Colliery to riverside jetties ready for loading onto ships.
 In 1939, it was converted into an air-raid shelter to protect hundreds of Newcastle citizens during World War II.
-Tours must be booked in advance.
+Tours must be booked in advance with The Ouseburn Trust.

 Washington ‘F’ Pit houses a Victorian steam engine, engine house and headgear.
 They are preserved as a monument to Washington’s coalmining heritage that reaches back over 250 years.
 Washington ‘F’ Pit is open seasonally.
 Check their website for more details.
-Free entry.
+An online tour is available

 100objectsNE.co.uk is an online interactive exhibition providing you with the opportunity to view and explore the history of the creativity and innovation of the North East, as told through a ‘virtual exhibition’ of 100 objects held by museums, galleries and archives across the North East.
 Together the stories these objects tell us illustrate the richness that comes from this region and its peoples, such as the creation of railways, the flourish of artistic life, the drive for social reform, and the sheer breadth and quantity of world renowned inventions.